wysheridan-xyz/wysheridan.xyz/content/_index.md

 held by the population.

 In order to determine the
-county majority.
+majority.
 The county
 population is broken up into
 voting districts and precincts.
-To further easy the process the precinct populations can further be broken up into street and even block populations as needed.
+To further easy the process the precinct populations can also be broken up into street and even block populations as needed.

-The choice of strategy for building up to a county majority from small local population stance tallies is to ensure a transparent process that any citizen can verify for themselves.
+The choice of strategy for building up to a county majority from small local population voting tallies is to ensure a transparent process that any citizen can verify for themselves.